Blyth, Northumberland: Education

-Like the rest of Northumberland, Blyth has a two-tier school system consisting of first and high schools.
-The town currently has nine first schools and one high school (The Blyth Academy).
+Like most of Northumberland, Blyth has a two-tier school system consisting of primary and secondary schools.
+The town currently has nine primary schools and two secondary schools (The Blyth Academy and Bede Academy).
 Until 2009 it also had five middle schools, but these schools were closed as Northumberland County Council decided to switch to a two-tier system of primary and secondary schools.

 The Blyth Academy is one of three high schools in Blyth Valley.
 Opened on 1 September 2000 as Blyth Community College following the amalgamation of Ridley (formerly Newlands) and Tynedale high schools and built on the site of the latter, it is designed to accommodate 1,450 pupils and also serves as a centre for lifelong learning classes.
 In the town centre is Northumberland College's Blyth centre, as well as the public library, which holds a large collection of local studies resources.

 As part of a "poverty proofing" initiative, St Wilfrid's Primary School banned pencil cases in 2018, as part of a charity initiative to avoid poorer pupils being viewed negatively for lacking designer goods.

+Bede Academy

 Bede Academy, a school for children aged 3 to 18 sponsored by Sir Peter Vardy through the Emmanuel Schools Foundation, opened in September 2009.
 Bede Academy is built on the former grounds of Ridley High School (formerly Newlands).